abhinavsri360/GDSC-Lead-Map/README.md

 "twitter": "https://twitter.com/abhinavsri360",
 "portfolio": "http://abhinavsri360.netlify.app/"
 ```
-10) Replace the above object with your details and create a PR.
-11) You will be on the map in no-time!
+Voila!
+You will be on the map in no-time!

 Thank you so much for visiting this repository :heart: Liked this? :star: Want to Contribute? :fork_and_knife:
 Contribution to this can be a huge step to Open-Source and a great help to many developers out here :smile: